Cosmology at the end of the world: Discussion

 In this work we proved that it is possible to build a holographic braneworld cosmology model which admits locally a 4-dimensional effective description of gravity.
 An interesting open question is if this framework can be extended to different cosmological models, eventually including a de Sitter phase that could match our current observational data, and if gravity localization is achievable on even larger scales in such setups.
 Understanding gravity localization beyond the adiabatic approximation would also be interesting.

 The holographic dual description presents many non-trivial issues to be explored.
 Determining which CFT observables are able to probe the physics behind the horizon of the black hole, and therefore the braneworld cosmology, is crucial.
-If the brane is not too far from the black hole horizon, one possibility is the entanglement entropy of large spatial regions of the CFT\autocite{bhmicrostate,rt1,rt2}, while additional information can be extracted from the holographic complexity, even if its CFT interpretation is not completely clear yet.
+If the brane is not too far from the black hole horizon, one possibility is the entanglement entropy of large spatial regions of the CFT\cite{bhmicrostate,rt1,rt2}, while additional information can be extracted from the holographic complexity, even if its CFT interpretation is not completely clear yet.
 It is also important to identify field theories with the right boundary states to make our construction work and verify the stability of the solutions in the full theory.
 For example, one should check that scalar fields do not condense in the near-extremal black hole background (or that the desired properties persist in such a condensed state).
-Given such a theory, it should be possible to simulate it on an quantum computer\autocite{eternal_wormhole,building_tfd,product_spectrum,bound4}, thereby opening up the possibility to experimentally study holographic braneworld cosmology.
+Explicit realizations of AdS/BCFT in top-down stringy models have been proposed in refs\cite{bound3,topdown}.
+Given a CFT, it should be possible to simulate it on an quantum computer\cite{eternal_wormhole,building_tfd,product_spectrum,bound4}, thereby opening up the possibility to experimentally study holographic braneworld cosmology.

 Although many questions still need to be answered, the model presented in this paper shows the possibility to holographically describe a FLRW cosmology using AdS/CFT, bringing us one step closer to the understanding of quantum gravity in a cosmological universe.